cccbr/runningatower/content/docs/formalities/_index.md

 ## Safeguarding

-Further details can be found at [safeguarding (CCCBR)](https://cccbr.org.uk/safeguarding/).
+Further details can be found at [safeguarding (CCCBR)](https://cccbr.org.uk/2022/12/08/launch-of-from-practice-to-perfect/).
+This document is written specifically to explain ringing, its organisation, training and safeguarding arrangements to clergy, PCCs and Safeguarding Advisers

-In a ***[C of E](../glossary/#c-of-e)*** setting, the Tower Captain, and other persons with responsibilities, should have completed the Safeguarding Leadership training module.
-It would be expected that the remainder of the band should have completed the Basic and Foundation Safeguarding training modules.
+In a ***[C of E](../glossary/#c-of-e)*** setting, the Tower Captain, and other persons with responsibilities, may be expected to have completed the Safeguarding Leadership training module.
+It may be expected that the remainder of the band should have completed the Basic and Foundation Safeguarding training modules.

 The required levels must always be in line with the ***[tower authority’s](../glossary/#tower-authority)*** policies.